Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification on manifolds with boundaries

 For any chosen polarization $\Lambda$, $H_3(M_6,D)$ decomposes, though often non-canonically, as $H_3(M_6,D)=\Lambda\oplus\bar\Lambda$ for another $\bar\Lambda\in \text{Pol}(M_6)$.
 The set of polarizations $\text{Pol}(M_6)$ is also the same as the set of absolute theories at a point obtained by reducing on $M_6$.

 When we compactify the 6d/7d system on $M_d$, we obtain a coupled system with the $(6-d)$-dimensional $T[M_d]$ theory living on the boundary of the $(7-d)$-dimensional topological theory $\CT^{\rm bulk}[M_d]$.
+A (refined) polarization $\CP$ on $M_d$ specifies an absolute theory $T[M_d,\CP]$ (i.e.~a standalone theory that can be defined without a bulk), and one convenient way to view it is as a topological boundary condition for $\CT^{\rm bulk}[M_d]$.

 The compactification of the 7d TQFT produces operators from wrapping the volume operators on various cycles in $M_d$, and the braiding between the volume operators induces non-trivial correlation functions for the resulting lower-dimensional operators.
 Since the braiding of the volume operators is bilinear, the braiding on the lower-dimensional operators is also bilinear, and this induces a non-trivial bilinear pairing on $H_*(M_{6-d},D)$.

 Moreover, there are various symmetries on the boundary from the reduction of the two-form symmetry on the 6d boundary of the 7d TQFT, given by $H^i(M_d,D)$ for $d-3\leq i\leq 3$.
 The symmetry generators on the boundary have ambiguous correlation functions given by the pairing due to the non-trivial correlation functions in the bulk, and to obtain a well-defined theory we need to gauge a non-anomalous subgroup symmetry $L$ that is maximal isotropic with respect to the pairing.
 Such gauging procedure (which can include additional topological action for the gauge fields such as the data of the quadratic refinement) is equivalent to choosing a polarization.